-The study program is compatible with prescribed conditions defined in EU Directives.
-(Mapping of the program content and parameters against the requirements of all relevant directives has been performed).
+However, the study program is compatible with prescribed conditions defined in EU Directives.

 The contents of the study program and other aspects of its delivery have taken into account and applied the recommendations issued by professional associations (opinion of the professional chamber, possibility of license examination, etc.).